Phonics and Early Reading Policy

 They feed our imagination and allow us to create completely new worlds within our heads.
 Taking literature outside gives children the opportunity to explore it in a completely different environment, where the surroundings are incorporated into the experience and their imaginations can be set free.

-Thank you to the FOSM who provided funding towards the shed and to the St Michael’s School Parent Community for generously stocking the shed with high quality children’s books.
+Thank you to the FOSM who provided funding towards the sheds and to the St Michael’s School Parent Community for generously stocking the sheds with high quality children’s books.

 We no longer use Phonics Play to support our Phonics teaching in school, however it is still a fun, interactive resource that many children will enjoy to play at home.
 Please note, this service does require a subscription.